odewit8/odewit8.github.io/_pages/about.md

 </p>

 <p style='text-align: justify;'>
-An interesting feature of the PDE for our ant model, and of many other PDEs used to study models of so-called <em>active matter</em> such as ants, birds and pedestrians, is that the PDE is different from a particular class of PDEs for which a substantial level of understanding has been achieved.
-This is the class PDEs that can be written in the form
+An interesting feature of the PDE for our ant model, and of many other PDEs used to study models of so-called <em>active matter</em> such as groups of ants, birds and pedestrians, is that the PDE is different from a particular class of PDEs for which a substantial level of understanding has been achieved.
+This is the class of PDEs that can be written in the form

 $$ \partial_t f=\nabla\cdot\left(f\frac{\delta\mathcal{F}}{\delta\mathcal{f}}\right),$$